csbg/BioinformaticsPracticals1/python1.md

 a / 5.6           # this works!
 ```

 The following program asks the user to enter two numbers and then calculates their product.
 Store these statements in the file `product.py` and execute this file with Python (`python product.py`)!
+(To do so: exit the python console by typing `exit()` or the key combination `Ctrl-D`, then open and edit the file in a text editor such as nano)

 ```python
 print("Calculate the product of two numbers")